 Virtual servers can be used to operate specialized services that the LRZ does not offer directly.
-These are offered in the "Managed Hosting" operating model.
+These are offered in the "Attended Hosting" operating model.
 This means that the LRZ installs a supported version of Linux or Windows and provides updates.
-Before end of support, whole installation will be upgraded or replaced by a new version.
+Before end of support, whole installation must be upgraded or replaced by a new version.
 The customer receives full administrative access.

 Description of services

 - Setup of the virtual server in the LRZ infrastructure within the defined service parameters according to the customer's requirements

 - Operational provision of the desired operating system

 By default, virtual servers are operated either in one of two subnets